 Age of Rage

-The world is hard, you can't beat that.
+The world is hard, you can’t snuggle up against it.

 - Premiere: Theater Bellevue, Amsterdam - 28 September 2019